Two mountains, one Olympic legacy, and the largest ski-and-bike resort on the continent. Whistler does not whisper, it delivers.

 Our ranked list, with the one-sentence verdict on each.

-Canada's number-one resort by Travel + Leisure — the only Whistler hotel where Five-Diamond service is consistently delivered.
+An AAA Five Diamond resort (2026), the Whistler hotel where Five-Diamond service is most consistently delivered.

-A Michelin-listed boutique lodge on a glacier-fed lake in Creekside — the most romantic address in Whistler.
+A MICHELIN Key boutique lodge on glacier-fed Nita Lake in Creekside, the most romantic address in Whistler.

 Forty-nine boutique suites with private balconies, in-room hot tubs, and gondola access two minutes' walk from the front door.

 Whistler's 2010 Olympics legacy is double-edged: world-class infrastructure, but a hotel inventory that has not grown meaningfully since the Games.
 The result is that the best rooms book extremely far ahead.
 Christmas week, New Year's Eve, and the first two weeks of February sell out at the Four Seasons, Fairmont, and Nita Lake Lodge twelve months in advance.
 Ski-school graduation weeks (mid-March through early April) book out a year ahead at family properties, particularly the Westin and Pan Pacific Village Centre.
-The Peak 2 Peak Gondola — the engineering marvel that links Whistler and Blackcomb summits — operates both winter and summer and is the single best non-skier amenity in the resort.
+The Peak 2 Peak Gondola, the engineering marvel that links Whistler and Blackcomb summits, operates both winter and summer and is the single best non-skier amenity in the resort.
 If you are travelling in summer, reserve Peak 2 Peak Gondola tickets and Whistler Mountain Bike Park slots when you book your hotel.
 Vancouver International Airport is two hours by Sea-to-Sky Highway; the Whistler Shuttle and Pacific Coach run scheduled service.
-Helijet operates a private helicopter transfer in 35 minutes, and Harbour Air seasonal floatplanes land directly on Green Lake.
+Private helicopter charters cover the same route in well under an hour, and Harbour Air seasonal floatplanes land directly on Green Lake, minutes from the village.

 Other destinations worth your consideration.